FTA Hurricane & Natural Disaster Response

 - any temporary or permanent repairs made to damaged vehicles, facilities, or equipment

-Additionally, FTA has established an Emergency Relief Docket for calendar year 2018 so that grantees and subgrantees affected by national or regional emergencies may request temporary relief from FTA administrative and statutory requirements.
+Additionally, FTA publishes an annual Emergency Relief Docket so that grantees and subgrantees affected by national or regional emergencies may request temporary relief from FTA administrative and statutory requirements.

 For more information: